francoriba/shelter_market_rest_api/README.md

 </details>

 ## Deployment
 * To deploy this project you just need to clone this project and the [frontend project](https://github.com/GabrielEValenzuela/survivalMarket).
-Make sure to have both projects in the same directory, otherwise you will need to modify the relative paths of the docker compose file.
-Then just run ```docker-compose up -d```.
+Then just run `docker-compose up -d` from /deployment.
 You're all set. :thumbsup:

 </details>